vimalpaul/find-js-secrets/README.md

 ## False positives & responsible triage
 The scanner uses heuristics and pattern matching.
 Some matches may be false positives (long base64 strings, vendor keys, placeholders).
 Treat findings as **suspicious** and validate before taking action.

 ---

-## Contributing

-Contributions welcome.
-Suggested workflow:
-1. Fork this repository.
-2. Create a feature branch: `git checkout -b feat/my-change`
-3. Commit changes and push to your fork.
-4. Open a pull request describing the change.

-Please avoid adding any real credentials or private data to commits.

----